Ology Essentials Intimate Oil + Condoms

 Latex is made up of cross-linked polymeric material.
 Mineral oil acts as a solvent that interrupts the polymer chains in latex condoms which weakens the material.
 In contrast triglycerides are too large and less polar and thus cannot diffuse into the latex network and does not weaken latex.

 Ology Essentials Test

 We wanted to double check all this research by running an in-house study using both latex and polyurethane condoms.
-Condoms were soaked in the intimate oil for 5 minutes, 15 minutes, 30 minutes, 1 hour, and 24 hours.
+Condoms were soaked in Ology’s CBD lubricant for 5 minutes, 15 minutes, 30 minutes, 1 hour, and 24 hours.
 After soaking condoms were inspected for visible degradation and then filled with 100 mL of warm water (110 degrees F).
 Once filled with water approximately 21 kg of force was used by hand to squeeze water filled condoms to search for leaks.
 Absolutely no leaks were detected, and condoms did not burst from force exerted.
-Water filled condoms were then allowed to sit overnight with Intimate Oil on the exterior.
+Water filled condoms were then allowed to sit overnight with our CBD Intimate Oil on the exterior.
 All condoms were inspected for leaks.
 No leaks were detected.